todstoychev/ImageCropResizer/README.md

         {{ Form::close() }}

 The process method takes as first argument the file object from the input field.
 The second argument is the context.
+The process method returns the generated unique image name.